Buttermilk Crispy Chicken Sandwich

 Ingredients for making chicken sandwiches are arranged on a white background.
 They include buttermilk, black pepper, canola oil, flour, hot sauce, chips, salt, chicken thighs, mayo, lettuce, and brioche buns.
 Each item is labeled.

-A great buttermilk crispy chicken sandwich starts with quality ingredients—because no one’s ever said, “Wow, this mediocre chicken really hits the spot.”
-Whenever possible, opt for organic or air-chilled chicken thighs.
+• Chicken Thighs: Whenever possible, opt for organic or air-chilled chicken thighs.
 Unlike chicken breasts, it’s hard to dry chicken thighs out, and air-chilled stay juicier and have a better texture than water-chilled options.
 Thighs also have more natural fat, making them extra flavorful and tender after frying.
-ALWAYS buy boneless, skinless chicken thighs.
+Always buy boneless, skinless chicken thighs.

-Hot Sauce– A splash in the marinade gives the chicken a gentle heat and deeper flavor.
+• Hot Sauce: A splash of hot sauce in the marinade gives the chicken a gentle heat and deeper flavor.

-Whole Buttermilk – The acidity breaks down the chicken’s fibers for extra tenderness while adding a subtle tang.
+• Whole Buttermilk: The acidity breaks down the chicken’s fibers, adding extra tenderness and a subtle tang.

 How to Make Crispy Buttermilk Chicken Sandwiches